-For separate RX only connectors declared to be capable of multi-carrier and/or CA operation (D.15-D.16) set the connector under test to transmit on all carriers configured using the applicable test configuration and corresponding power setting specified in subclause 4.7 using the corresponding test models or set of physical channels in subclause 4.9.
+For separate RX only connectors declared to be capable of multi-carrier and/or CA operation (D.15-D.16) set the connector under test to transmit on all carriers configured using the applicable test configuration and corresponding power setting specified in subclauses 4.7 and 4.8 using the corresponding test models or set of physical channels in subclause 4.9.

 For TDD connectors capable of transmit and receive ensure the transmitter is OFF.